AnupNair08/Genetic-Algorithms/README.md

 # Genetic-Algorithms (Project work for the course CT-17001)

-Genetic Algorithms are a class of heuristics for solving optimization and search based problems based on **Darwin's Theory of Natural Selection.** The crux of the algorithm is "_Fittest survive_" and use this as the central idea in problem solving.
-The algorithms employ a series of steps like mutation, selection and crossover which eventually runs until there is convergence of the population.
+Genetic Algorithms are a class of heuristics for solving optimization and search based problems based on **Darwin's Theory of Natural Selection.** The crux of the algorithm is "_Fittest survive_" and it uses this as the central idea in problem solving.
+The algorithms employ a series of steps like mutation, selection and crossover which eventually run until there is convergence of the population.
 The population size remains static and hence the less fit species eventually die and the fitter ones are given opportunity to propogate into the next generation.

 ## Biological overview of Genetic Algorithms